Paul-Omondi-School-Work/phase-1-Currency-Converter/README.md

 ## Project.
 This is a currency converter that changes your currency to the desired country currency you want.

 Project Description
 This webApp takes in currencies and changes them to the form a user desires based on different currencies from different countries.
+It is live and gives feedback based on source and destination quote.

 ## Technologies